Vizdos-Enterprises/mq-lib/README.md

 This is a pretty high-level AMQP091 wrapper.
 It primarily helps with **getting things setup**, **insights into service connection health**, and **autonomous reconnections**.
 This package also helps in reducing the chances of creating *infinite loops*, which if not handled properly, are rather easy to do with the AMQP package by-default.

 This is still pretty early, and there are still some features I'd eventually like to add:
-- mainly: reconnect to a different server if/when one drops, however in my testing setup (Docker Swarm), it's already "being handled" (with about 10 million asterisks)
+- Mainly: Reconnect to a different server if/when one drops, however in my testing setup (Docker Swarm), it's already "being handled" (with about 10 million asterisks)
 - Built in deserialization (need a way to make this super versatile, thinking maps but not sure thats the way to go)
 - Built in rate limiting (basic rate limiting has been tested to be possible with `x/time/rate` if you'd like to BYO)
 - Exponential backoff delays during reconnections (w/ jitter + maximums)